 A: Students can access the Academic Calendar to determine when classes begin each semester.
 The academic calendar also outlines important dates and holidays.

 Q: I am interested in joining a Student Organization.
-How can I find out what student organizations currently exist at the School of Nursing?
+How can I determine what student organizations currently exist at the School of Nursing?

 A: The School of Nursing currently has several active student organizations.
 Visit the DUSON Student Organizations website for more information on joining or creating a new student group.